Tayphong043/teamcity-documentation/topics/configuring-connections.md

 1. <include from="common-templates.md" element-id="open-project-settings"/>
 2. <include from="common-templates.md" element-id="create-new-connection"/>
-3. <var name="connection-type" value="Azure DevOps PAT"/><include from="common-templates.md" element-id="choose-connection-type"/> The page that opens provides the parameters to be used when connecting TeamCity to Azure DevOps Services.
+3. <include from="common-templates.md" element-id="choose-connection-type"><var name="connection-type" value="Azure DevOps PAT"/></include> The page that opens provides the parameters to be used when connecting TeamCity to Azure DevOps Services.
 4. Log in to your Azure DevOps Services account to create a personal access token with _All scopes_ as described in the [Microsoft documentation](https://www.visualstudio.com/en-us/docs/setup-admin/team-services/use-personal-access-tokens-to-authenticate).
 5. Continue configuring the connection in TeamCity: on the __Add Connection__ page that is open, specify
    * the server URL in the `https://{account}.visualstudio.com` format or your Azure DevOps Server as `https://{server}:8080/tfs/`